Balal Arezou

-Balal Arezou (also Belal or Bilal; born 28 December 1988) is an Afghan footballer who plays as a forward and is currently playing for Norwegian club IF Trauma.
-He is currently the all-time top scorer of the Afghanistan national football team with nine goals.
+Balal Arezou (also Belal or Bilal; born 28 December 1988) is an Afghan footballer who plays as a forward and currently plays for Norwegian club Grane Arendal.
+He ranks second in the all-time top scorer table of the Afghanistan national football team with nine goals.

 Club career

 Asker

 Arezou grew up in Afghanistan and moved to Norway as a refugee.
-In Norway, he played football for Senja, Grane, Arendal and Fredrikstad's youth team before he joined Asker in 2009.
+In Norway, he played football for Senja, IK Grane|Grane, Arendal and Fredrikstad's youth team before he joined Asker in 2009.

 Churchill Brothers

 In February 2013 he joined Churchill Brothers S.C. on a four-month loan from Asker.
 His move completed with the return of Indian striker Sunil Chhetri from Sporting Clube de Portugal.

 Moss FK

 On 7 March 2015 he joined Moss FK on a 2-year contract.
 He will wear shirt number 90.

 IF Trauma

 Arezou signed with IF Trauma on 26 January 2019, and was reunited with his former coach, Gaute Haugenes.